hoangvu1x02/AboutMeBootstrap/README.md

 # AboutMeBootstrap
 Index Page.
 I apply Bootstrap grid system into the navbar with
-        6 columns for the first element on the left and it expands to 12 when you when you reduce the screen size 2 columns for each element on the right and they will jump to a new row when you reduce the screen size with 4 colums each
+        6 columns for the first element on the left and it expands to 12 when you when you reduce the screen size.
+        2 columns for each element on the right and they will jump to a new row when you reduce the screen size with 4 colums each.

 I dont use bootstrap nav bar.
 It has an issue which is I cant align the text of the first element to center when it expands to 12 columns.

 I also apply grid system to the content and make it responsive when reduce the screen size. the profile pic and 1st paragraph is on the same row with 3 and 9 columns respectively, will be 12 when reduce the screen size.
 The second paragraph takes up 12 columns.

 Portfolio Page.